ianmuchai/content-o-starter/content/pages/index.md

         type: FeaturedItem
       - title: Family Homes
         tagline: ''
-        subtitle: This is the item subtitle
+        subtitle: Buy Your Home With Us
         text: |
           Follow the tutorial to build your first awesome Netlify Create site.
         image: